MarvinXLII/BravelyCrowd/README.md

 When that is done, you can run executable from the Releases page.
-To unpack the files and make spreadsheets, just browse for the RomFS folder and select Unpack.
-It should automatically identify whether the files belong to Bravlely Default or Bravely Second, but make sure you double check this before proceeding.
+To unpack the files and make spreadsheets, just browse for the RomFS folder, select which game is being used, and select Unpack.

 Unpacked files will be dumped in the folder `romfs_unpacked`.
 There you can edit spreadsheets or any of the other file with a hex